5 Educational Fall Activities and Crafts for Kids

 It’s fall, which means it’s time to celebrate apples, leaves, and everything pumpkin!
 Welcome the season with these snacks, crafts, and other fun fall activities.

 Start by decorating pinecones.
 Use any kind of craft supplies you have at the house, and let the kids go wild.
 These will make for lovely accents throughout the house too.
 We made pinecone turkeys with paper, craft feathers, and of course, googly eyes.
 Use kid-safe glue (instead of hot glue), and this is a craft that kids can do with minimal supervision.
 To add a little learning as you hunt for pinecones, check out this article on what a pinecone is.
 Did you know there are male and female pinecones?

 Sensory jars are a great way to teach the senses and have fun at the same time.
-Add water to a few empty glass jars and add apple pie spice or cinnamon to teach smell.
-Add about 1/3 cup of vegetable oil and yellow food color, and watch the color mix with the water.
-Then add nature bits like sticks, leaves, pieces of a pine cone, etc. and teach the touch sensory.
+You probably have most of the items for this craft around the house, and you and your child can go on an adventure outside for anything you don’t have.
+Add water to an empty mason jar and add apple pie spice or cinnamon to teach smell.
+Add yellow or orange food color, and watch the dye mix with the water.
+Then add nature bits like sticks, leaves, pieces of a pinecone, etc., and teach the touch sensory.

 Brittany Marklin is a contributing writer for Learning Liftoff and a community manager for K12.
 She coordinates all K12 student contests and connects with families who pursue online education.
 She attended George Mason University, earning a Bachelor of Science degree in marketing, with a minor in tourism and events management.
 Brittany spent her first five years at K12 on the social media team where she aided with content and strategy for multiple channels, and helped construct K12’s user-generated content site, “What’s Your Story?”
 When she’s not working, Brittany loves spending time with her husband and daughter in North Carolina.